fasrc/helmod/doc/README.md

 ## Get the source code

-By whatever means necessary, get a copy of the package source archive into the location for the sources.
+By whatever means necessary, get a copy of the app source archive into the location for the sources.
 E.g.:

 	cd "$FASRCSW_DEV"/rpmbuild/SOURCES